tusen-ai/naive-ui/src/input-number/demos/enUS/index.demo-entry.md

 # Input Number

-If you want just input number, use it.
+If you just want a number, this is for you.

 ## Demos